DNA in a genealogy database and a used napkin link suspect to Michella Welch murder

 The DNA found near Bastian’s body did not match DNA found at the Welch crime scene, leading police to the revelation that there were two killers.

-DNA profiles from both killers were run through a national database of felons, but did not match with the 11 million or so DNA profiles in the database.
+DNA profiles from both killers were run through a national database of felons, but did not match with the 11 million or so profiles in the database.

 That’s when police used new methods to drum up new leads.

-In 2016, they activated its Child Abduction Response Team to rework the homicides as if the girls were recently kidnapped.
+In 2016, they activated the department's Child Abduction Response Team to rework the homicides as if the girls were recently kidnapped.

 The department also paid $7,000 for two composite renderings of what the men who sexually assaulted and killed the girls might have looked like.

-Parabon NanoLabs Inc., a Virginia-based company, analyzed DNA from both killers, identified genetic markers such as hair and eye color, and used phenotyping to predict what the suspects may have looked like.
+Parabon NanoLabs Inc., a Virginia-based company, analyzed DNA from both killers, identified genetic markers such as hair and eye color and used phenotyping to predict what the men might have looked like.

-Tacoma police was the fifth law enforcement agency to use Parabon’s Snapshot technology and release the suspect composites publicly.
+The technology was developed in 2014 and Tacoma was the fifth law enforcement agency to use it and release the suspect composites publicly.

-Police said they considered more than 2,000 possible suspects over the course of three decades in the Welch and Bastian cases.
+Over three decades, police considered more than 2,000 possible suspects in the Welch and Bastian cases.
 They vetted more than 200, none of which panned out.

+When Ramsdell called to tell Welch's mother about the arrest, "she was ecstatic and said it sent chills down her spine," said Reopelle, the cold case detective.

+When Welch died, her youngest sister, Nichole Eby, was 9 and their other sister was 11.

-“You think 32 years later, you should be okay,” Nicole Eby, Welch’s sister, told King-5.
+“You think 32 years later, you should be OK,” Eby told King-5.
 “But it’s not.
 It’s still real all the time.”

-Elby was nine when her sister died.
-Their other sister was 11.

 Comments